MTGermany/mic/README.md

 # mic

-a small versatile effectively single-lane microscopic traffic flow simulator.
+a small versatile effectively single-lane microscopic traffic flow simulator for model tests.
 Merges are modelled in a very simple way just by adding vehicles into the largest gap inside the merging region with the inflow specified in a .rmp<n> file (see below)